jfversluis/Plugin.Maui.CalendarStore/README.md

 Before you can start using `CalendarStore`, you will need to request the proper permissions on each platform.

+The permissions will automatically be requested by this library when needed.

 #### iOS/macOS

 On iOS and macOS, add the `NSCalendarsUsageDescription` key to your `info.plist` file.
 When declared, the permission will be requested automatically at runtime.